 In evaluating applications, faculty consider proven academic excellence, the extent of appropriate language training and prior experience in East Asia, letters of recommendation, writing ability (as demonstrated by a writing sample no longer than 20 pages), and GRE scores, together with the student’s own statement of purpose and proposed subject of study.
 No student can be admitted unless it is felt there is a faculty member who can provide adequate training and supervision.

 For those seeking the PhD in East Asian languages and civilizations, the admissions committee gives strong preference to applicants who achieved distinction in their undergraduate or graduate work, and who are adequately prepared to meet the language requirements of the doctorate.
-The PhD in history and East Asian languages is designed to accommodate the needs of students who desire a more language-intensive program of study of East Asian history.
+The PhD in History and East Asian Languages is designed to accommodate the needs of students who desire a more language-intensive program of study of East Asian history.
 Candidates are expected to have demonstrated special aptitude and competence for advanced work in East Asian history.
 Admission will be based primarily on distinction in undergraduate or graduate work, including evidence of high achievement in history or related fields, and evidence of adequate preparation in one of the East Asian languages.

 Students considering applying to the program may find it beneficial to establish direct contact with faculty prior to applying and are welcome to make a visit to Cambridge to see the campus, its resources, and to meet with faculty.

-More information on choosing a PhD program is available from the Department of East Asian Languages and Civilizations and the GSAS Student Handbook details program requirements.
+More information on choosing a PhD program is available from the Department of East Asian Languages and Civilizations and the GSAS Student Handbook details EALC program requirements.